sertansenturk/tomato/README.md

 1. **Which operating systems are suppported?**

     The algorithms, which are written purely in Python are platform independent.
 However [compiling Essentia in Windows](http://essentia.upf.edu/documentation/installing.html#building-essentia-on-windows) is not straightforward yet.
 Therefore we have only compiled the MATLAB binaries for **Mac OSX** and **Linux**.
-    If you have compiled Essentia for Windows somehow or if you have any OS specific problems, please submit an [issue](https://github.com/sertansenturk/tomato/issues) for requests.
+    If you have compiled Essentia for Windows somehow or if you have any OS specific problems, please submit an [issue](https://github.com/sertansenturk/tomato/issues).

 2. **What are the supported Python versions?**